 The only reason we can think of is that the haters aren’t bothering to post reviews.
-Well, that and the fact that we only sell world-class honey.
+Well, that and the fact that we sell only world-class honey.

 Frequently Asked Questions

 The management team at Wendell Estate and Wendell Honey Farm has 200+ years of combined honey and beekeeping experience, also including an MD degree among other science and health backgrounds.
 Send us your questions on honey, beekeeping and health and we’ll do our best to answer them!
+Any questions that lead to a FAQ post will earn the inquirer a coupon for 50% off their next order from our estore (up to $123 savings).

 We recommend that you keep an amount of honey that you will use within 2-3 months at room temperature so that the honey is soft and spreadable.
 Honey that you expect to keep for more than 2-3 months should be stored in a sealed container in the refrigerator (good), or freezer (best).